CodePushGo/website/src/content/blog/en/set-up-performance-monitoring-in-capacitor.md

 ---
 slug: set-up-performance-monitoring-in-capacitor
-title: Set Up Performance Monitoring in Capacitor
+title: Set Up Performance Monitoring in React Native
 description: Learn how to set up performance monitoring in your app using Firebase and Sentry for improved efficiency and user satisfaction.
 author: Martin Donadieu
 author_image_url: https://avatars.githubusercontent.com/u/4084527?v=4